BuelentUendes/buelentuendes.github.io/_pages/about.md

 **News**

+* **October 2025** I will be joining EurIPS and will present at the ELLIS UnConference upcoming December.
+See you in Denmark! 🇩🇰️

 * **February 2025** I will be joining the ELLIS Winter school on Foundation Models next month in Amsterdam 📚🇳🇱✨

 * **January 2025** My first paper got accepted at ICLR 2025!
 See you in Singapore! 🇸🇬 🎊